 In Practise exists to help you learn about how great companies operate and create value.
-We publish 15+ in-depth interviews with former and current operators of quality companies every month - experienced operators typically understand their industry and their business better than anyone.
+We publish 25+ executive interviews and other pieces of content every month (see content formats below).
 In Practise interviews cover company unit economics, value chain power dynamics, corporate culture, competitive strategy as well as business and industry history.

 In Practise was founded by William Barnes and William Oliver.
 Over the last eight years, the founders have personally conducted over 2,500 hours of primary research interviews with former C-Level executives and senior managers.
 The In Practise process for primary research is borne out of years of trial and error.

 What kind of companies do you cover?